goruck/smart-zoneminder/README.md

 *This entire project (including the Readme) is under construction.*

 # smart-zoneminder
 smart-zoneminder enables fast object detection, face recognition and upload of [ZoneMinder](https://www.zoneminder.com/) alarm images to an S3 archive where they are made accessible by voice via Alexa.
 The use of object detection remotely via [Rekognition](https://aws.amazon.com/rekognition) or locally via [Tensorflow](https://www.tensorflow.org/) dramatically reduces the number of false alarms and provides for robust scene and object detection.
 Face recognition via [ageitgey's](https://github.com/ageitgey/face_recognition) Python API to [dlib](http://dlib.net/) is used to identify people detected in the alarm images.
-Alexa allows a user to ask to see an image or a video corresponding to an alarm (if using an Echo device with a display) and to get information on what caused the alarm and when it occurred.
+Alexa allows a user to ask to see an image or a video corresponding to an alarm and to get information on what caused the alarm and when it occurred.
+Real-time e-mail of alarms are supported and as soon as the [Alexa Skills Kit supports notifications](https://developer.amazon.com/blogs/alexa/post/833b9af4-26e6-47d2-a13d-bdbd9a257512/expanded-developer-preview-of-notifications-for-alexa-skills), they will also be added.

 # Table of Contents
 1. [Usage Examples](https://github.com/goruck/smart-zoneminder/blob/master/README.md#usage-examples)